Moscow: Air

-There are a number of smaller airports close to Moscow (19 in Moscow Oblast) such as Myachkovo Airport, that are intended for private aircraft, helicopters and charters.
+A number of smaller airports are located near Moscow—19 in Moscow Oblast.
+An example is Myachkovo Airport.
+These airports are intended for private aircraft, helicopters, and charters.

 Water

-Moscow has two passenger terminals, (South River Terminal and North River Terminal), on the river and regular ship routes and cruises along the Moskva and Oka rivers, which are used mostly for entertainment.
+Moscow has two passenger terminals (South River Terminal and North River Terminal) on the Moskva River.
+There are regular ship routes and cruises along the Moskva and Oka rivers, which are used mostly for entertainment.
 The North River Terminal, built in 1937, is the main hub for long-range river routes.
-There are three freight ports serving Moscow.
+In addition, three freight ports serve Moscow.

+Moscow is connected via the Moscow Canal to Russia's Unified Deep Water System, a large system of canals and rivers in European Russia.
+This system gives the city water access to five seas: the White Sea, Baltic Sea, Caspian Sea, Sea of Azov, and the Black Sea.
+For this reason, Moscow is sometimes called the "port of the five seas" (порт пяти морей).

-Sharing system
+Vehicle sharing system

-As of 2020, Moscow has the largest fleet of carsharing vehicles in the world, with more than 30,000 cars.
+As of 2020, Moscow has the world's largest fleet of carsharing vehicles, with more than 30,000 cars.

-Moscow has different vehicle sharing options that are sponsored by the local government.
-There are several car sharing companies which are in charge of providing cars to the population.
-To drive the automobiles, the user has to book them through the app of the owning company.
-In 2018 the mayor Sergey Sobyanin said Moscow's car sharing system has become the biggest in Europe in terms of vehicle fleet.
-Every day about 25,000 people use this service.
-In the end of the same year Moscow carsharing became the second in the world in therms of fleet with 16.5K available vehicles.
-Another sharing system is bike sharing (Velobike) of a fleet formed by 3000 traditional and electrical bicycles.
-The Delisamokat is a new sharing service that provides electrical scooters.
+Moscow offers vehicle sharing options that are sponsored by the local government.
+Several car-sharing companies are responsible for providing cars to the population.
+To drive one of these cars, a user must book it through the app (application software) of the owning company.
+In 2018, Mayor Sergey Sobyanin said that Moscow's car-sharing system had become Europe's largest fleet.
+Every day, about 25,000 people used this service.
+By the end of that year, Moscow carsharing had become the world's second largest, with 16,500 vehicles available.
+Another sharing system is bike sharing (Moscow's Velobike system), with a fleet of 3000 traditional and electric bicycles.
+The Delisamokat is a new sharing service providing electric scooters.